RKL13/RKL13/README.md

 ### Hi there 👋

-🌱 I’m currently learning PySpark I’m currently learning PySpark and AWS and I'm loving it
+🌱 I’m currently learning PySpark and AWS and I'm loving it